 Despite possible rough weather, I don’t want to scare you away from New York in winter, though.
 I’ve had so many magical trips.
-The Christmas decorations, the snow, the city lights in the early winter darkness.
+The Christmas decorations (I love New York in December so much), the snow, the city lights in the early winter darkness.
 New York is gorgeous in colder weather.
 And since it’s located in the northeast, New York City is equipped to handle snow without too many problems.

 Again, all you need to do is prepare ahead of time, and you’ll be fine.
 Let’s get on with your planning now.

 What to Pack for New York in Winter: Basics

 Don’t forget these small basic items when you’re packing for New York in winter.
 Having them can make a world of difference on your trip.